huggingface/datasets/datasets/persian_ner/README.md

 ### Dataset Summary

-The dataset includes 250,015 tokens and 7,682 Persian sentences in total.
+The dataset includes 7,682 Persian sentences, split into 250,015 tokens and their NER labels.
 It is available in 3 folds to be used in turn as training and test sets.
-Each file contains one token, along with its manually annotated named-entity tag, per line.
-Each sentence is separated with a newline.
 The NER tags are in IOB format.

 ### Supported Tasks and Leaderboards